ArsenyYankovsky/lucene-serverless/README.md

 This project demonstrates a proof-of-concept serverless full-text search solution built with Apache Lucene and Quarkus framework.

 ✔️No servers

 ✔️No fixed costs

 ✔️Low (250-300ms) cold starts

+Please note that the project is not ready for production since I haven't tested it under a prolonged load and to be honest interfaces need to be nicer.

 ## Prerequisites
 - [Serverless framework >= 1.56.1](https://serverless.com/framework/docs/getting-started/)